The normal use for the long output or "longout" record type is to store long integer values of up to 32 bits and write them to hardware devices.

-closed_loop, the desired output is retrieved from the link specified in the desired output (DOL) field (which can specify either a database or channel access link) and placed into the VAL field.
-When set to
+the desired output is retrieved from the link specified in the Desired Output Link (DOL) field (which can specify either a database or channel access link) and placed into the VAL field.

 A third type of value for the DOL field is a constant in which case, when the record is initialized, the VAL field will be initialized with this constant value.